benjbuch/octo_waffle/part_12-manipulating_tables.md

-If the entire table has *the exact same number and the exact same column names* as the input arguments of the function, this simple `purrr::pmap` syntax works, irrespective of the column order.
+If the entire table has *the exact same number and the exact same column names* as the input arguments of the function, this simple `purrr::pmap` syntax works irrespective of the column order: `data.frame` and alike are just `list` objects\!

 ``` r
 ex1 %>%